sebgoa/cloudstack-books/en/clients.markdown

 > discovery service is enabled.
 CloudMonkey will discover automatically
 > the api calls available on the management server.
 The sync command in
 > CloudMonkey pulls a list of apis which are accessible to your user
 > role.
-This allows cloudmonkey to be adaptable to
+This allows CloudMonkey to be adaptable to
-> changes in mgmt server, so in case the sysadmin enables a plugin such
+> changes in management server, so in case the sysadmin enables a plugin such
 > as Nicira NVP for that user role, the users can get those changes.

 To discover the APIs available do: